 Side:

-The vehicle has visible damage to either side of the vehicle.
+The vehicle has visible damage to either side of the car.
 This can include wheels and tires.

 Stripped: